-The gift nature of both sides of a shepherding relationship seems to be close to the surface, because the primary cause of its infrequent breakdown seems to be due to incidental problems like time constraints and schedule mismatches.
+The gift nature of both sides of a shepherding relationship seems close to the surface, because the primary cause of its infrequent breakdown seems to be due to incidental problems like time constraints and schedule mismatches.
 When the process works-and it almost always does-it is perhaps the best process there is for rapidly improving a work through outside assistance.
 Improving a work is not necessarily the same as learning how to improve it.
-If the shepherd is a skilled teacher, such learning can take place, but this is a special relationship.
-The shepherding process depends on two things: a pool of qualified and experienced shepherds, and the luck of the draw.
+If the shepherd is a skilled teacher, such learning can take place, but this is a special relationship.17 The shepherding process depends on two things: a pool of qualified and experienced shepherds, and the luck of the draw.
 Shepherds work with authors one on one-get the wrong ones working together and it may not work well at all.
 And perhaps the area an author is working in won't have a shepherding culture.

-For example, such a culture seems to not exist in the writing arts, though some shepherding takes place.
-Creative writing does not have anonymous peer review and most literary journals suggest only the most minor revisions for accepted work.
-Poets who might be thinking a shepherd is a good thing will likely have to pay for one, or try to find one in an educational setting.
-Once money is involved in the process-once outside in the outer circle where everyone is in it for the same reasons-the gift-nature of the exchange is hampered, and the xenia effect will not get started.
+For example, such a culture seems not to exist in the writing arts, though some shepherding takes place.
+Creative writing does not have anonymous peer review, and most literary journals suggest only the most minor revisions for accepted work.
+Poets who like the idea of a shepherd will probably have to pay for one or try to find one in an educational setting.
+Once money is involved in the process-once you're in the outer circle where everyone is in it for the same reasons-the gift nature of the exchange is hampered, and the xenia effect will not get started.
 Or it will get started in fewer cases.
+18

-A chance meeting on Lexington Avenue in New York, deep in rush hour on a rained-on November afternoon with darkness infiltrating-though the clouds have cleared to the West making a shaft of pink light the streets at the intersections-and Bill hands Michelle her birthday gift a day early.
+A chance meeting on Lexington Avenue in New York, deep in rush hour on a rained-on November afternoon with darkness infiltrating-though the clouds have cleared to the west, making a shaft of pink that lights the streets at the intersections-and Bill hands Michelle her birthday gift a day early.
 The gift's a surprise-early, a random location, nothing special about the setting except the atmospherics made by weather, time, and chance.
-Compare this to the birthday party where, once the candles are blown out, gifts pour out and are opened.
+Compare this to the birthday party where, once the candles are blown out, gifts appear and are opened.
 The setting is ready and the attendees all know what to expect, how to behave (mostly), and how to appreciate what is given.
-The gift is in its proper setting, which is ritualistic where roles are known and outcomes predictable.
-Indeed, the meeting on Lex will be recalled for years, but not savored quite the same way-it will be adored for its unusualness not for the gift which in a birthday ritual might have been its centerpiece.
+The gift is in its proper setting, a ritualistic one in which roles are known and outcomes predictable.
+Indeed, the meeting on Lex will be recalled for years, but not savored quite the same way-it will be adored for its unusualness, not for the gift, which in a birthday ritual might have been its centerpiece.